Qtzirl/K9PiAlarm/README.md

 ## Items Recommended:
 - Screen to view the temps, preferably touchscreen to interact with menus etc.

+##Setup:
+- Set up is fairly easy but does require manipulating some code at the moment.
+- Line 19, TempSensor2 is set to x44 for testing purposes, and needs to be changed to x45.
+- Line 90 & 96 is the email/text alert setup and requires you to enter your sending and receiving email address for it to work.
+See https://github.com/kootenpv/yagmail for more info about yagmail.

 ## Future Fixes / Patches / Features:
 - Play Audio to alert you that the temperature has reached Warning Level, sleep for certain time, play audio again.
 - Play a different audio file to alert you that the temperature has reached Alert Level and play continously until resolved.
 - Alert via Email/Text that the Pi is using battery power (Power Source TBD) and lost main power.
+- Currently the Camera Window functionality doesnt work.
+I intend to utilize Nest (Google) API camera to monitor inside the K9 Portion of the Vehicle, with the camera utilizing the truck WiFi.

 ## Very Far Future / Need Help: